edsu/fondz/README.md

         ├── 1 -> /path/to/a/bag
         └── 2 -> /path/to/another/bag

-Once fonz has run you should be able to open `index.html` in your browser and browse the content.
+Once fondz has run you should be able to open `index.html` in your browser and browse the content.

 Install